wd5gnr/1802UNO/readme.md

 However, if you start a new line (you get a colon prompt), you will not be able to backspace past the current byte:

     M 400=
-    : 20 30 40
+    400: 20 30 40
-    : 50 60 70;
+    403: 50 60 70;

 Backing up while entering 30 can only delete the 30 and not the 20.
 Also, instead of backing up you can just keep going as in:

     :M 400=
-    : 200 300 400;
+    400: 200 300 400;

 All 3 bytes will then be zero.
+Note that if you start entering a byte, you will overwrite that byte even if you backspace it out (it will write as a zero).

 About the dot command
 ---